-In order to have customers wait for some time before passing through the subsequent step in the journey, you can use the Delay node.
+In order to hold a workflow up for some time before it continues to the next nodes, you can use the Delay node.

 Result: A dropdown list opens.

 From the dropdown list, select Delay.

 - Defined - If you want to set a universal delay period for each passage of every profile in the workflow, select this tab.

 - Randomized - If you want to randomize the time of delay for each passage of every profile, select this tab.
 Even if the same profile goes through the workflow several times, a new delay is randomized every time.